List of Fire Force characters: White-Clad

 An infamous Fire Thief who saves people from fires in exchange for their valuables, calling herself a fourth generation for being able to smell the likely pathway of any heat source like a fire's pattern of spreading.
-Inca awakens as the Fifth Pillar (五柱目, Gohashira-me), an embodiment of destruction who can see flame pathways and trigger them to explode, her Adolla Burst allowing her to establish an empathic link with other Adolla users and predict when one of them is about to awaken.
-Despite the Fire Force's attempts to recruit her, Inca joins the White Clad for the excitement and willingly allowed herself to be sacrificed for their cause.
+Inca awakens as the Fifth Pillar (五柱目, Gohashira-me), an embodiment of destruction who can see flame pathways and trigger them to explode, her Adolla Burst allowing her to establish an empathetic link with other Adolla users and predict when one of them is about to awaken.
+Despite the Fire Force's attempts to recruit her, Inca joins the White Clad for the excitement and willingly allows herself to be sacrificed for their cause.
 After being revived by Shinra, Inca loses her pyrokinesis and ends up becoming one of the first Witches in the rebooted world that Shinra created.